California implementing rehabilitative programs in state prisons to reshape incarceration methods

 "It's about addressing the reality that 95% of prisoners in the California system are going to be released back into the community.
 Are they going to be released healthier than they came in or more broken?"
 Newsom said.
 "We can be as dumb as we want to be, you know, reincarcerate them, the costs associated with that when you had that time in prison, where we actually could have been fundamentally addressing the issue of trauma, and ultimately addressing the issue of public safety."

-Newsom said implementing new programs at eight incarceration facilities across the state has shown that the programs are effective.
-He said he measures their success by gauging the reduction in recidivism, which is the rate at which former prisoners reoffend.
+Newsom says he measures the program's success by gauging the reduction in recidivism, which is the rate at which former prisoners reoffend.

 California's recidivism rate is just below the national average at 42%, but Newsom aims to lower it further.
-In an effort to do that, he is investing about $240 million in remaking San Quentin, a figure that was adjusted after feedback from his advisory committee.
+In an effort to do that, he is investing $239 million in remaking San Quentin alone, a figure that was adjusted after feedback from his advisory committee.
 Newsom said he is basing the California Model on one that's worked for decades in Norway, where the recidivism rate has dropped significantly in recent years.

 "We want to bring an innovative mindset to criminal justice reform.
 The overwhelming majority of people that are incarcerated end back in your neighborhoods," said Newsom.